late bloomer, n.

 Today’s post begins a new midweek series—art, storytelling, and/or inspiration from a good book.
 This one is “A Modern Ancient Folk Tale.”

-Later Bloomer is currently on hiatus.
+Later Bloomer is no longer publishing.
 Please enjoy the archives!

 There is nothing in the caterpillar that tells you it’s going to be a butterfly.